Supporting you to succeed

 We allocate accommodation in date order of applications, regardless of whether a student has a Conditional Firm (CF) or an Unconditional Firm (UF) status.

-New students with an Unconditional Firm offer will be informed of their accommodation from mid-August onwards.
+New students with an Unconditional Firm offer may be informed of their accommodation prior to examination results being released.

 Students with Conditional Firm offers will receive their accommodation offers after A-level exam results have been published in August and their status changed to Unconditional Firm.